Alert icon

 Illumina Read Set Coverage

-Although the depth of Illumina reads required is influenced by numerous factors (including, but not limited to, microbial strains),16-17 Illumina read sets should be sufficient to cover the entire genome to obtain the most accurate base determination.18 To account for variance in distribution of coverage per base, we require a minimum of 100X average depth for Illumina reads.
+Although the depth of Illumina reads required is influenced by numerous factors (including, but not limited to, the specific microbial strain),16-17 Illumina read sets should be sufficient to cover the entire genome to obtain the most accurate base determination.18 To account for variance in distribution of coverage per base, we require a minimum of 100X average depth for Illumina reads.

 Bacterial Completeness and Contamination

-To ensure our bacterial assembly process has correctly captured the entirety of a given strain’s genome, and to confirm the absence of contamination from the assembly, we pass finalized assemblies through CheckM.19 Briefly, CheckM uses a set of Hidden Markov Models (HMMs) from phylogenetically close bacterial and archaeal reference genomes to determine if the query assembly contains all expected HMMs as predicted by the reference genomes (a percentage called “CheckM completeness”), and it evaluates what percent of the query’s HMMs differ in copy number or come from reference genomes that are phylogenetically distant (called “CheckM contamination”).
-We required final assemblies to have completeness values ≥ 95% and contamination values ≤ 5% (e.g., within the margin of error for 0% completeness and contamination, which indicates them as excellent reference sequences according to the authors of CheckM).
+To ensure our bacterial assembly process has correctly captured the entirety of a given strain’s genome, and to confirm the absence of contamination within the assembly, we evaluate finalized assemblies through CheckM.19 Briefly, CheckM uses a set of Hidden Markov Models (HMMs) from phylogenetically related bacterial and archaeal reference genomes to determine if the query assembly contains all expected HMMs as predicted by the reference genomes (a percentage called “CheckM completeness”); it then evaluates what percent of the query’s HMMs differ in copy number or originate from reference genomes that are phylogenetically distant (i.e., “CheckM contamination”).
+We require final assemblies to have completeness values ≥ 95% and contamination values ≤ 5% (eg, within the margin of error for 0% completeness and contamination), which indicates "excellent reference sequences" according to the authors of CheckM.

 Mycology Completeness and Contamination